Using the Mako Server

 ?>

-The above fully working example shows the complete process, from activating manual mode, to presenting the user with DNS TXT settings, followed by continuing the renewal process when the user clicks the submit button.
-However, note that the above is for illustration purposes only.
-A more advanced state machine would be needed for production code.
-For example, function acmedns.manual() should only be called at startup and/or when user changes the domain or email address.
-Blocking an LSP page by calling ba.sleep as done above is not recommended.
+This complete example shows the full process: activating manual mode, presenting the DNS TXT settings to the user, and continuing the renewal process when the user clicks the submit button.
+However, the example is for illustration only.
+Production code should use a more advanced state machine.
+For example, function acmedns.manual() should only be called at startup or when the user changes the domain or email address.
+Blocking an LSP page by calling ba.sleep, as done here, is not recommended.
 Instead, use JavaScript and AJAX to poll for server status updates.

 When the server restarts, the certificate must be loaded.
 To do so, include code similar to the following when the server starts.
 Notice the 'auto' attribute.

-local op = {rsa = true, acceptterms = true, auto = true}
+local op = {acceptterms = true, auto = true}

 acmedns.manual("john.doe@company.com", "device.company.com", op)